techmore/EAF_PXE/README.md

 # EAF_PXE

-Fresh ubuntu install, allows pxe boot of ubuntu installs This script assumes an internet connect
+Install on a clean Ubuntu, this script will allow pxe boot of ubuntu installs This script assumes an internet connect

 TODO